NSS-Workshops/data-structures-and-algorithms/src/chapters/sorting-and-binary-search/text/sort-method-content.md

 // Sorted as strings: "1" comes before "2", so "100.99" comes before "20.99"!
 ```

 Sam shook his head.
-"No wonder my price sorting was all wrong.
+"No wonder my sorting was all wrong.
 I need a way to tell JavaScript how to properly compare my records."

 ## Comparator Functions: Telling JavaScript How to Sort